Here is Father’s commentary about this artifact:

 I use this chalice on a daily basis.
 It’s a good way to stay connected to this Pope because as a priest of the Diocese of Duluth, I’m aware he established our Diocese in 1889.
 So it’s a real good connection to our founding Holy Father.
 But then, I also have that real tangible connection each day, using a chalice that our Holy Father used.
 While I could store this, it’s so spiritually significant that I want both to use it at Mass and in teaching situations.

 Pope Leo XIII, until Pope John Paul II, was the second longest reigning pope in history.
 When elected, he was 68 years old.
 He actually followed Pius IX, who at present, is the longest reigning pope in history.
 Pius IX died in 1878.
 After a very long pontificate, they usually try to elect an older guy, so the pontificate will be for a briefer period of time.
 But he fooled them!
-He lived so long that he ended by being the second longest reigning pope in history, (until the reign of Blessed John Paul II) dying in 1903.
+He lived so long that he ended by being one of the longest reigning pope in history, (until the reign of Blessed John Paul II) dying in 1903.
 Since we do not have accurate records of the earliest popes, there is no way to confirm if some of them, like Pope Agatho, might have reigned longer.

 Papal Artifacts/Leo XIII features close to 30 items belonging to or associated with Pope Leo XIII.

 Biographical information about Pope Leo XIII is on Papal History/Leo XIII.
-A YouTube, his coat of arms and burial site in St. John Lateran Basilica are also featured there and many significant items of the Papal Artifacts’ Collection.
+A YouTube, his coat of arms and burial site in St. John Lateran Basilica are also featured there.